nju-websoft/QGSTP-HB/README.md

 ## License
-This project is licensed under the GPL License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the apache 2.0 License - see the [LICENSE](LICENSE) file for details

 ## Citation
 If you think our algorithms or our experimental results are useful, please kindly cite our paper.